Iowa has a range of habitats home to many types of small and large mammals. In this article, we look at which mammals live in Iowa?

 They prefer to live in mixed woodlands, open areas, and farmlands.
 They are primarily nocturnal animals and feed on insects, small vertebrates, and berries.

 The white-tailed deer is a mammal found in the central part of the American continent.
-In North America, they live in most of Mexico and the United States, and southern parts of Canada.
+In North America, they live in most of Mexico, the United States, and the southern parts of Canada.